RescueStationCIC/HTNWDocuments/external/markdown/higherford_mill/info_points/workers_staircase.md

 ## Are you sure?
 From 1802 to 1891 there were over 18 Acts of Parliament passed as the country recognised that something was seriously wrong and tried to change.

-But even as late as 1948, textile workers were still suffering from respiritory diseases, although the causes were understood 100 years before; pulmonary tuberculosis - from inhalation of fibres.
+But even as late as 1948, textile workers were still suffering from respiritory diseases, although the causes were understood 100 years before; byssinosis - from inhalation of fibres.

 From an 1863 article in the medical journal the Lancet - ‘A carder seldom lives in a cardroom beyond forty years of age.
 Many have to give up working much younger’.